The Light Web

-You see, one of the many things I’ve learned from writing or editing over a thousand articles on insights and innovations for Ever Widening Circles is that every single click we make is being counted by someone who is keenly interested in what gets our attention.
-The state of the internet we have today is based almost solely on that one principle.
+Another important thing I’ve learned from becoming a digital publisher (with no previous experience in that field) is that every single click we make is being counted by someone who is keenly interested in what gets our attention.
+The internet we have today is based almost solely on that one principle.

-Every single click is a vote that says, “Yes, please.
+Every single click is like a vote that says, “Yes, please.
 Definitely give me more of this!”

 Bottom line: what we click on, we get more of, both personally and as a global internet collective.
-And I believe this is at the heart of our hyper-divisive era.
+I believe this is at the heart of our hyper-divisive and necessarily suspicious era.

-Our clicks are informing the unique algorithms that are serving us all our content, whether we’re on our favorite search engine, Facebook, or anywhere else on the web, and that is an utterly personal journey into an utterly personal version of “reality.”
+Additionally, our clicks are informing the unique algorithms serving us all our content.
+Whether we’re on our favorite search engine, Facebook, or anywhere else on the web, these algorithms are taking us on an utterly personal journey into an utterly personal version of “reality.”

-There are probably over 7 Billion versions of “reality” now that most people have access to some part of the internet.
-And that might lead to some confusion, division, and fear.
+Now that most people have access to some part of the internet, there are probably over 7 Billion versions of “reality”.
+And that just might lead to some confusion, division, and fear.

 This is why you may think some of your friends and family (the ones who voted the opposite way you did) have lost their marbles.
-Because every click they made, and every click you made—often out of pure curiosity—has led you both on a divergent train of thought and therefore, a vastly different worldview.
-Each one of our algorithms is as unique as we are and serving us an ever more divergent view of reality than everyone else.
+Because every click they made, and every click you made—often out of pure curiosity—has led you both on a divergent train of thought and therefore, left you both with vastly different worldviews.

-Each of us is now staking our relationships and hopes on this narrow worldview of what is possible.
+Each of us is now staking our relationships and hopes on a unique and narrow worldview of what is possible.

 And this is all astoundingly limiting when we consider the potential of the internet to bring us together and be the ultimate multiplier for the best in human nature.